zacktraczyk/Boid-Simulation/README.md

 ## How To Run

-This project was built with nodejs, so node and npm are required to run the demo.
-First install the required node packages by running `node install` in the project directory.
+This project was built with nodejs, and I use bun as the javascript runtime and package manager (although you are welcome to use another package manager).
+First install the required node packages by running `bun install` in the project directory.

-To run the simulation locally in developer mode execute `npm run dev`.
+To run the simulation locally in developer mode execute `bun run dev`.

-To create a static build change the base in `vite.config.js` to the desired path and then execute `npm run build`.
+To create a static build change the base in `vite.config.js` to the desired path and then execute `bun run build`.

 ---